Accelerated Death Benefit Rider

 An accelerated death benefit rider can bring real relief during a difficult time.
 It lets you access part of your life insurance benefit while you’re still living, offering flexibility to manage medical bills, daily expenses, or final plans on your own terms.
 For many families, it’s one of the most practical and compassionate features a policy can include.

 If you’re comparing coverage options, Ethos makes it easy to find a life insurance policy that includes accelerated death benefits automatically.
-You can check your eligibility, compare rates from top-rated life insurance companies, and apply entirely online.
+You can check your eligibility, compare life insurance rates from top-rated life insurance companies, and apply entirely online.

 FAQs on Accelerated Death Benefit Rider